bio-tools/biohackathon2022/paper/paper.md

 # Methods

-To facilitate the analysis of the data extracted from the Tools Ecosystem and other resources, we decided to make them available in a SPARQL endpoint using the [GraphDB commercial software](https://graphdb.ontotext.com/), a solution that enables the querying of RDF resources.
+To facilitate the analysis of the data extracted from the Tools Ecosystem and other resources, we integrated them in a local SPARQL endpoint, using the [GraphDB commercial software](https://graphdb.ontotext.com/), a solution that enables the querying of RDF resources.
 The various resources uploaded to a GraphDB-based SPARQL endpoint include:

 * the EDAM ontology [@usesDataFrom:jon_ison_2020_3899895], available in its development version on the [EDAM GitHub repository](https://raw.githubusercontent.com/edamontology/edamontology/e7260a4220234d10829eaf6e070804c18def795e/EDAM_dev.owl).
 * the bio.tools contents [@usesDataFrom:Ison2019], available on the Tools Platform Ecosystem git repository as a Turtle-formatted BioSchemas [@usesMethodIn:gray2017bioschemas] file.
 * the workflow data extracted from WorkflowHub and Galaxy, and formatted as well in a BioSchemas format.

-The analysis of the data is performed using SPARQL queries, which are performed using a number of Jupyter notebooks.
-The various results are visualized using python libraries such as matplotlib.
+The analysis of the data is performed using SPARQL queries, which are performed using a number of Jupyter [@usesMethodIn:jupyter] notebooks.
+The various results are visualized using python libraries such as matplotlib [@usesMethodIn:hunter2007matplotlib].

 ## Mapping between WorkflowHub and bio.tools